Emil88020/BHL/README.md

 ## **License**

 This project is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details...

 ---" > README.md